lmammino/oidc-authorizer/README.md

 ### MinRefreshRate

 - **Environment variable**: `MIN_REFRESH_RATE`
-- **Description**: The minumum number of seconds to wait before keys are refreshed when the given key is not found.
+- **Description**: The minimum number of seconds to wait before keys are refreshed when the given key is not found.
 - **Mandatory**: No
 - **Default value**: `"900"` (15 minutes)